-The objects of the Offer are to (i) to carry out the disinvestment of 30,599,017# Equity Shares by the Selling Shareholder constituting 15.17% of our Company's pre-Offer paid up Equity Share capital; and (ii) achieve the benefits of listing the Equity Shares on the Stock Exchanges.
+The objects of the Offer are to (i) to carry out the disinvestment of [•] Equity Shares by the Selling Shareholder constituting [•]% of our Company's pre-Offer paid up Equity Share capital of our Company; and (ii) achieve the benefits of listing the Equity Shares on the Stock Exchanges.
 Our Company will not receive any proceeds from the Offer and all such proceeds will go to the Selling Shareholder.